cloudmesh/cloudmesh-manual/docs-source/source/installation/windows/windows-linux-subsystem.rst

    >>> platform.version()
    '#1-Microsoft Mon Mar 18 12:02:00 PST 2019'

-If you like to use python 3.8.2, please follow the instructions provided for Linux 18.04
+If you like to use python 3.8.2 (or newer), please follow the instructions provided for Linux 18.04

 Set up Git and replace Gregorsname and e-mail with yours